autonity/docs.autonity.org/content/docs/reference/api/oracle/_index.md

 {{< card header="Example" title="Conversion to decimal places" subtitle="" footer="" >}}

 For example, the symbol price for a currency pair is submitted with the value `1.001`.
 The price is multiplied with precision `10000000`, giving `10010000` which is the value submitted for price aggregation in the Oracle Contract.
-A data consumer can use the precision to convert the L2 aggregation value to decimal precision for their use case.
+A data consumer can use the precision to convert the on-chain aggregation value to decimal precision for their use case.
 For example, a median price of `12971000` converts to `1.2791`.

 {{< /card >}}